medialab/minet/docs/cli.md

 into smaller queries to find more users.

 positional arguments:
-  query                                      Search query or name of the column containing queries to run in given CSV file. file                                       Optional CSV file containing the queries to be run.
+  column                                     Name of the CSV column containing queries or a single query. file                                       CSV file containing the queries.

 optional arguments:
   -h, --help                                 show this help message and exit